 Are inherited assets protected from divorce?

 It is important to remember that not everything you own is divisible through a divorce and you should review all of your property holdings with a ClearWay Law lawyer before agreeing on any sort of property division.

-The court recognizes that whether it is an investment, items, or property holding if you were the owner of it before the date of marriage than it is exempt from dividing between yourself and your former spouse.
+The court recognizes that whether it is an investment, items, or property holding if you were the owner of it before the date of marriage then it is exempt from dividing between yourself and your former spouse.

 If the investment was continued during the marriage and has increased, the amount of the increase that occurred between the wedding date and your date of separation is technically up for division between spouses.

 Did you have a new truck at the start of your marriage but used it as the family vehicle?
 Did you then sell it to purchase a new vehicle that has both you and your spouse’s names on it?

 Similar to investments, your landholdings and their value as of the date of marriage can be exempt from division.
 Your spouse may claim that they are entitled to a portion of the increase in the value of the land.

 What Are The Assets?

 Is the land in a cabin or vacation home?
 Did you and your spouse frequently reside in it on a seasonal basis?
 Then it may be considered as a secondary family home.

 When faced with property issues you should always discuss them in-depth with a family lawyer.
 You need to know all of your options and strategies for dealing with such issues.

 Inheritance during marriage: basic overview

 In line with that, inheritances are therefore seen as separate property.
 It belongs to a person who got or received the inheritance.
 And so it won’t normally be allowed to be divided between the two parties during a divorce.

 If the inheritance is shared between the two, an inheritance can be looked at differently.
 This is based on the rules that differ greatly among provinces.
 Was the inheritance deposited into a couple’s joint bank account?

-So, if you don’t want your inheritance to end up being split up between you and your former spouse, then refrain from doing anything that would entail it to be labeled as commingled.
-Always take things like this into consideration before deciding.
+So, if you don’t want your inheritance to end up being split up between you and your former spouse, then refrain from doing anything that would entail it to be labelled as commingled.

 Can your spouse get your inheritance in a divorce?

 As per the Family Law Act, any increase in the inheritance value is counted as a family property even if the inheritance is an excluded property.

 Inheritance acquired before the marriage

 If the funds that were inherited were deposited into a joint account or if the marital funds were somehow deposited into the inheritance account, then we can be sure that commingling has already occurred.

 If no commingling was done, then the inheritance would be otherwise considered separate property, and the person who’s meant to receive it will get the whole thing, even if the divorce is finalized.

 Can you lose inheritance in a divorce?

 This is true if the party in question can prove or effectively demonstrate that the funds were never intended to be shared, to begin with.

 This is important in the event that your spouse may try to stake a claim of an ownership interest in those properties or assets if a divorce would occur.

 A person who’s looking to argue or contest the sharing of any or all inheritances involved will probably need the advice of an experienced family lawyer.